Shop Subscribe

 Out of School

 Summer is here, and while summer offers a great time for kids to relax and have fun, you don’t want them to lose all the progress they’ve made during the school year.
-It’s important to make sure your child stays involved in activities that keep his brain in great shape.
-Here’s a look at some great summer activities that are mentally stimulating for kids while ensuring they have plenty of fun too.
+It’s important to ensure your child stays involved in activities that keep their brain in great shape.

 1. Cooking Classes

-Send your kids to cooking classes or do your own cooking classes at home.
+Send your kids to cooking classes or do your own at home.
 Cooking with Kids is a great site with step-by-step cooking lessons and fun recipes for your kids to follow.
-The site also includes safety tips, measurement information, or more.
-Another idea is to look for cookbooks at your local library, using them to have some cooking fun together as a family.
-Measuring ingredients, reading recipes, and trying new things will keep your child’s brain stimulated.
+The site also includes safety tips, measurement information, and more.

 2. Geocaching